August 5th- August 29th, 2019

 Admissions & Cost

 Undergraduate and graduate students are invited to apply at here.
-Under a unique Israeli Government Sponsorship, excellent students from China will receive a scholarship covering full tuition costs for the program, including housing in the University of Haifa dormitories.
+Under a unique Israeli Government Sponsorship, excellent students from China will receive a scholarship covering a large portion of the program and dormitories fees.
 Nonrefundable registration fee of $80 for application.